suman711/rt-dto/README.md

 # Real-Time Distributed Task Orchestrator (RT-DTO)

 A high-performance **task orchestration engine** for processing financial transactions through sequential, fault-tolerant pipelines.
-This system is responsible for receiving complex, multi-step job definitions from clients, scheduling individual tasks across a pool of workers and managing the lifecycle of these jobs in a distributed environment.
+This service is responsible for receiving complex, multi-step job definitions from clients, scheduling individual tasks across a pool of workers and managing the lifecycle of these jobs in a distributed environment.

 ---